Bitget Achieves ISO 27001:2022 Certification, Strengthening Commitment to Transparency and Security

-BUDAPEST, Hungary, Aug.
-21, 2024 (GLOBE NEWSWIRE) -- Bitget, the leading cryptocurrency exchange and Web3 company, is proud to announce that it has achieved ISO 27001:2022 certification.
+VICTORIA, Seychelles, Aug.
+22, 2024 (GLOBE NEWSWIRE) -- Bitget, the leading cryptocurrency exchange and Web3 company, is proud to announce that it has achieved ISO 27001:2022 certification.
 This well-recognized certification, awarded by the International Standard Organization (ISO), shows Bitget's efforts in maintaining the highest standards of information security.

 ISO 27001:2022 is an internationally recognized standard that provides a robust framework for establishing, implementing, maintaining and continually improving Information Security Management Systems (ISMS).
 It is also the latest version of the ISO 27001 standard, which includes updates to address the evolving landscape of information security.
 It provides a systematic approach to managing sensitive company information, ensuring it remains secure.
 The certification proves Bitget's dedication to protecting customer data, intellectual property, employee information, and other sensitive assets.